This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 If gaming is your primary concern, you’re probably willing to pay a hefty price if it equates to performance.
 So how does the MacBook Pro stack up?

 A fully loaded MacBook Pro 16” costs $3899.
-That price seems high, for sure, but let’s compare the cost to an Alienware computer.
+That price seems high, for sure, but let’s compare the cost to the Alienware gaming computers.

 Considering the performance discrepancies above, someone only concerned with gaming performance would expect to pay a lot less for a MacBook Pro.

-Of course, there are many other reasons to purchase a MacBook.
-As we discussed, there’s probably not another laptop on the planet that can touch the efficiency of the new MacBook Pro, and the CPU itself has similar performance levels of high-end Intel processors.
+Of course, there are many other reasons to purchase a MacBook Pro.
+As we discussed, there’s probably not another dedicated gaming laptop on the planet that can touch the efficiency of the new MacBook Pro, and the CPU itself has similar performance levels of high-end Intel processors to play games.

 Then there are other considerations such as the Macintosh operating system which has a well-earned reputation for stability and security thanks to its Unix-based kernel.